 From a legal perspective, however, the situation is quite clear.
-According to the Czech Civil Code (§ 583), a contract is void if it was concluded in error about a material circumstance, which in this case is an incorrectly stated price.
+According to the Czech Civil Code (§ 583), a contract is void if it was concluded in error about a material circumstance, which in this case is the incorrectly stated price.
 If the customer knew, or should have known given the circumstances, that the offer was manifestly incorrect, he cannot claim delivery of the goods at that price.

 This legal principle applies not only to Czech but also to foreign e-shops when they sell their goods to consumers within the EU.
 This means that even global brands such as Reebok must follow the rules of Czech consumer law when selling to Czech customers.
 And it is under these rules that sellers can withdraw from a contract if it was made in error.